NonKun1122/GemLauncher/README.md

 ## Disclaimer

-DroidBridge Launcher is not an official Minecraft product.
+GemLauncher is not an official Minecraft product.
 Any Microsoft, Mojang, or Minecraft service/API access granted for account sign-in is limited to that reviewed authentication/API use only.
 It does not make DroidBridge Launcher an official launcher, official Minecraft product, endorsed service, or partner of Mojang, Microsoft, Xbox, or Minecraft.

 This project does not include Minecraft, does not sell Minecraft, and does not provide any rights to Minecraft or other third-party content.